Skip to content

 export default controller;

-The backend controller uses defineTableController to extend the base configuration from page.json with custom logic.
+You basically extend the base configuration from page.json with custom logic using defineTableController.

 Frontend component (index.jsx)